contractlevel/yield/README.md

 ## Challenges I ran into

+This section has been added to the README because it would not all fit in the submission page for the hackathon.

 There were many roadblocks of varying size for this submission.
 The most significant of which is a precision loss/calculation logic bug that became apparent during invariant testing and formal verification.

 ### Precision Loss/Share Calculation Logic Bug